 2016 NHL Draft

 Puljujärvi was ranked as the third best eligible prospect going into the 2016 NHL Entry Draft behind Auston Matthews and Patrik Laine.
-Scouting reports described him as being a big, mobile, and an all-round winger who can pass and score.
+Scouting reports described him as being a big, mobile, and an all-around winger who can pass and score.
 Nobody expected him to fall out of the top three but the Columbus Blue Jackets general manager, Jarmo Kekäläinen, surprised everyone and used the third overall pick to draft Pierre-Luc Dubois of the Cape Breton Screaming Eagles.

 Coincidentally, it was also Dubois’ birthday on June 24 in Buffalo, so the Columbus Blue Jackets gave him a birthday to remember.
-The Edmonton Oilers didn’t miss out on the festivities either as they were essentially gifted a potential franchise winger in Puljujärvi, when he fell to their lap at fourth overall.
+The Edmonton Oilers didn’t miss out on the festivities either as they were essentially gifted a potential franchise winger in Puljujärvi when he fell into their lap at fourth overall.
 This unexpected outcome gave the Oilers the depth that they needed on the right wing heading into 2016/17 season.

 Early career and analysis

 Puljujärvi wasn’t expected to make the team right out of training camp in fall of 2016, but the Oilers were willing to give him a long look.
 At 6’4'' and over 200 lbs with superb speed and puck handling skills, he was seen as NHL ready by many.
-Despite having an average training camp he managed to make the Oilers to start the season.
+Despite having an average training camp he managed to make the Oilers at the start the season.
 Unfortunately, he couldn’t carry that momentum into his early NHL career.